Close Menu

 The real question is

-Will you let this moment paralyze you… or propel you into your greatest chapter yet?
+Will you let this moment paralyze you… Or propel you into your greatest chapter yet?

 The future belongs to those who don’t just weather storms — they dance in the rain.